sriniopsmx/aws-config-for-spinnaker/hal-config/README.md

 5. execute: ```./config-spin.sh```
 6. The script prompts for the AWS-SECRET-KEY 2 times.
 Please entire it.

+   NOTE: everything is configured for us-east-1 region.
+Double check .hal/config to ensure that the region is matching

 Check if the account configuration is successful:
 1. tail logs of clouddriver (or clouddriver-caching if HA) to see that the AWS account shows up